-- The C3 AI Suite, our core technology, is a comprehensive application development and runtime environment that is designed to allow our customers to rapidly design, develop, and deploy Enterprise AI applications of any type. - C3 AI Applications, built using the C3 AI Suite, include a large and growing family of industry-specific and application-specific turnkey AI solutions that can be immediately installed and deployed. - C3 AI Ex Machina, our no-code solution that provides secure, easy access to analysis-ready data, and enables business analysts without data science training to rapidly perform data science tasks such as building, configuring, and training AI models. - C3 AI CRM is the first enterprise-class, AI-first customer relationship management solution purpose-built for industries to drive customer-facing operations with predictive business insights.
+- C3 AI Application Platform, our core technology, is a comprehensive, end-to-end application development and runtime environment that is designed to allow our customers to rapidly design, develop, and deploy Enterprise AI applications of any type. - C3 AI Applications, built using the C3 AI Application Platform, is a portfolio of pre-built, extensible, industry-specific and application-specific SaaS enterprise AI applications that can be immediately installed and deployed. - C3 AI Ex Machina is a no-code, machine learning (ML) solution that empowers citizen data scientists with cloudnative, complete end-to-end capabilities, connecting to diverse data sources and types, and that enables business analysts to rapidly perform data science tasks such as building, configuring, training, and visualizing AI models. - C3 AI CRM is a enterprise-class, AI-first customer relationship management (CRM) solution that lets customers apply to their existing CRM. - C3 AI Data Vision allows analysts to visualize, understand, and leverage relationships between data entities and enables complex AI-driven knowledge graphs for advanced data visualization.